Basel: Economy

 In 2000, there were 121,842 workers who commuted into the municipality and 19,263 workers who commuted away.
 The municipality is a net importer of workers, with about 6.3 workers entering the municipality for every one leaving.
 About 23.9% of the workforce coming into Basel are coming from outside Switzerland, while 1.0% of the locals commute out of Switzerland for work.
 Of the working population, 49.2% used public transportation to get to work, and 18.7% used a private car.

-The Roche Tower, designed by Herzog & de Meuron, is 41 floors and 178 m high, upon its opening in 2015 it has become the tallest building in Switzerland.
+The first Roche Tower, designed by Herzog & de Meuron, is 41 floors and 178 m high, upon its opening in 2015 it has become the tallest building in Switzerland.
+Roche Tower-2 was opened in 2022, has 50 floors and is Switzerland's tallest building.
 Basel has also Switzerland's third tallest building (Basler Messeturm, 105 m) and Switzerland's tallest tower (St. Chrischona TV tower, 250 m).

 Chemical industry

 The Swiss chemical industry operates largely from Basel, and Basel also has a large pharmaceutical industry.
-Novartis, Syngenta, Ciba Specialty Chemicals, Clariant, Hoffmann-La Roche, Basilea Pharmaceutica and Actelion are headquartered there.
+Novartis, Syngenta, Ciba Specialty Chemicals, Clariant, Hoffmann-La Roche, Basilea Pharmaceutica, and Actelion are headquartered there.
 Pharmaceuticals and specialty chemicals have become the modern focus of the city's industrial production.

 In addition, Basel is a major European hub for Biotech and Biopharmaceuticals.
 There are plenty of small and mid-sized start-ups.
 The vibrant VC scene also supports this.